Sterling Marlin

 Sterling Burton Marlin (born June 30, 1957) is an American former professional stock car racing driver.
 He last competed in the JEGS/CRA All-Stars Tour.
 He formerly competed in the NASCAR Cup Series, winning the Daytona 500 in 1994 and 1995.
 He is the son of late NASCAR driver Coo Coo Marlin.
-He is married to Paula and has a daughter, Sutherlin, a son, Steadman, a former NASCAR Xfinity Series driver, and a grandson Stirlin who races for Sterling in Sterling’s No. 114 Super Late Model.
+He is married to Paula and has a daughter, Sutherlin, a son, Steadman, a former NASCAR Busch Series driver, and a grandson Stirlin who races for Sterling in Sterling's No. 114 Super Late Model.
 Marlin is a member of the NASCAR's 75 Greatest Drivers list.